 The Detailed Site Assessment (DSA) was initiated in coordination with the Camp Coordination and Camp Management (CCCM) Cluster in order to provide the humanitarian community with up-to-date information on the location of IDP sites, the conditions and capacity of the sites, and an estimate of the severity of humanitarian needs of residents.
-Data collection for the current round of the DSA took place from December 2020 to March 2021 and assessed 207 IDP settlements in 17 districts across.
+Data collection for the current round of the DSA took place from December 2020 to March 2021.